🪐 Notebook Component

 You can set the following props to connect it to a running Jupyter Server:

-Your server will likely need to accept connection from external client.
+Your server will likely to accept connections from external client.

 With in-browser kernel